-- 6.3.1 The objectives of this plan are: - a.
-To ensure the safeguard of human lives in the event of fire outbreak; - To establish a systematic and orderly evacuation plan for all occupants and members of the public present in the building to escape to the designated Assembly Areas for the purpose of reporting and accounting; - c.
-To ensure prompt raising of the fire alarm and marshalling of first aid fire-fighting efforts; - d.
-To establish roles and responsibilities for each organization / agency involved in handling the fire emergencies;
+- 2.1 The objectives of this plan are: - (a) To ensure the safeguard of human lives in the event of fire outbreak; - (b) To establish a systematic and orderly evacuation plan for all occupants and members of the public present in the building to escape to the designated Assembly Areas for the purpose of reporting and accounting; - (c) To ensure prompt raising of the fire alarm and marshalling of first aid fire-fighting efforts; - (d) To establish roles and responsibilities for each organization / agency involved in handling the fire emergencies; - (e) To ensure that the airport operations and business can be resumed as quickly as possible; and

-- e.
-To ensure that the airport operations and business can be resumed as quickly as possible; and - f.
-To control and prevent any further spread of fire, minimizing total property damage.
+(f) To control and prevent any further spread of fire, minimizing total property damage.

-6.4 FIRE SAFETY COMMITTEE
+3 FIRE SAFETY COMMITTEE

-- 6.4.1 A Control Group shall be formed and convened at the respective building's Fire Command Centre to execute the plan and to coordinate the evacuation in the event of a major fire.
-It shall comprise the following members: - a.
-CAES; - b.
-Commander, Civil; - c.
-AES Head, Inspectorate; - d.
-AES Head, FPS; - e.
-AES Operations Commander (initially head the Control Group); - f.
-Representative from Fire Prevention Section; - g.
-Duty Terminal Manager; - h.
-Representative from Airport Police Division; - i.
-Representative from Central Public Announcement Team; - j.
-Representative from Engineering & Development Group; and - k.
-M&E Maintenance Contractor
+3.1 A Control Group shall be formed and convened at the respective building's Fire Command Centre to execute the plan and to coordinate the evacuation in the event of a major fire.
+It shall comprise the following members:-

+- (a) CAES;

+- (b) Commander, Civil;

+- (c) AES Head Inspectorate;

+- (d) AES Dy Supt, FP;

+- (e) AES Operations Commander (initially head the Control Group);

+- (f) Representative from Fire Prevention Section;

+- (g) Duty Terminal Manager;

+- (h) Representative from Airport Police Division;

+- (i) Representative from Central Public Announcement Team;

+- (j) Representative from Engineering & Development Group; and

+- (k) M&E Maintenance Contractor

-6.5 Fire Alarm
+4 Fire Alarm

-- 6.5.1 The evacuation concept is the "2 stage alarm" and total evacuation".
+- 4.1 The evacuation concept is the "2 stage alarm" and total evacuation".
 The sounding of the fire alarm (lasting not less than 1 minute) should be treated as an alert signal and occupants should standby for evacuation.
-Upon confirmation of a fire situation, the second continuous alarm is sounded, and immediate evacuation should be effected. - 6.5.2 The fire alarm signal can be raised by one of the following means: - a.
-Break glass alarm system, which require a person to break the glass of the nearest fire alarm call point;

-- b.
-Automatic heat or smoke detection system;

-- c.
-Automatic sprinkler system.
+Upon confirmation of a fire situation, the second continuous alarm is sounded and immediate evacuation should be effected. - 4.2 The fire alarm signal can be raised by one of the following means: - 4.2.1 Break glass alarm system, which require a person to break the glass of the nearest fire alarm call point; - 4.2.2 Automatic heat or smoke detection system; - 4.2.3 Automatic sprinkler system.

-- d.
-Kitchen Fire Suppression System

-- e.
-Total Gas Flooding System

-6.5.3 1st Fire Alarm
+4.3 1st Fire Alarm

-- a.
-This is the alert signal.
+- 4.3.1 This is the alert signal.
 When the fire alarm is activated, the alarm bells on all floors within the affected fire alarm zone shall ring for not less than one minute before it is isolated.
-Simultaneously, an audio and visual signal will be registered at the fire alarm panel: - b.
-The floor sub-panel will indicate the floor zone at which the alarm has been activated. - c.
-The main alarm panel located at the Fire Command Centre or its affected panel will indicate the floor on which the alarm has been activated. - d.
-The fire alarm panels located at AES Watchroom (WRO) and Fault Management Centre (FMC) shall indicate which Fire alarm panel has been activated. - e.
-AES or DTM shall inform Central Announcement Room (CAR, 6541 2305) to broadcast a general alert announcement over the public address (PA) system (See Annex 5 TEXT 1) - M&E Maintenance Contractor shall silence the fire alarm bell after it has rung for not less than one minute. - g.
-AES shall link up with the M&E Maintenance Contractor at the affected fire alarm panel (to attach work flow for fire alarm activation). - h.
-If it is confirmed to be false fire alarm activation, AES or DTM shall inform CAR (6541 2305) to broadcast a general alert announcement over the PA system (See Annex 5 TEXT 2)
+Simultaneously, an audio and visual signal will be registered at the fire alarm panel: - 4.3.2 The floor sub-panel will indicate the floor zone at which the alarm has been activated.

+activate 4.3.4 The fire e alarm panels located at AES Watchroom (WRO) and Fat 4.3.4 The fire e alarm panels located at AES Watchroom (WRO) and Fat Manag wianage ement Centre (FMC) shall indicate which Fire alarm panel has bee en activated.
+4.3.5 AES or r DTM shall inform Central Announcement Room (CAR, 6541-23 305) to broadcast a general alert announcement over the public a address (PA) system (Refer to Appendix I - Text 1) 4.3.6 M&E N Maintenance Contractor shall silence the fire alarm bell aft it has ra ang for not less than one minute.
+4.3.7 AES sh all link up with the M&E Maintenance Contractor at the d fire alarm panel (to attach work flow for fire alarm activati on).
+4.3.8 If it is c confirmed to be false fire alarm activation, AES or DTM form CAR (6541 2305) to broadcast a general alert announ cement over the PA system (Refer to Appendix I - Text 2 2nd FIRE ALARM 7

-6.5.4 2nd FIRE ALARM
+4.4 2nd FIRE ALARM